Skip to main content

 Sign up to get weekly insights, tips, and other helpful content from digital project management experts.

-• By submitting you agree to receive occasional emails and acknowledge our Privacy Policy.
+By submitting you agree to receive occasional emails and acknowledge our Privacy Policy.
 You can unsubscribe at any time.
 Protected by reCAPTCHA; Google Privacy Policy and Terms of Service apply.

-• This field is for validation purposes and should be left unchanged.
+This field is for validation purposes and should be left unchanged.

-Position Your Experience
+Positioning Your Experience

+If you're applying for digital project management roles, you'll naturally want to highlight your DPM work experience on your resume.
+Prominently list any previous project management positions you've held, and include any links to work outputs, outcomes, or documentation.
+You can also list any relevant skills or qualifications you have in this section.
 If you don’t have any digital project management experience, you can still list other types of experience that may be relevant.
 This could include any customer service experience, leadership roles, or other positions that required working with teams, including in academic environments.

-Consider how your projects are presented, and fine-tune your resume to highlight your most important contributions across projects, aligned with the future role you seek.
+You should also play close attention to how your projects are presented, and fine-tune your resume to highlight your most important contributions across projects, aligned with the future role you seek.
 If possible, prepare a small portfolio of high quality example project plans, deliverables, detailed project status reports, communications, workflows, KPI or metric reports, SOWs, or tangible project outcomes to share with an interested hiring manager upon offer or request.

 Related: How To Create A Project Management Portfolio For Your Resume